zenmetsu/docker_factorio_server/README.md

 **Server is listed in the in-game server browser, but users can't connect**

-If the logs say `Own address is RIGHT IP:WRONG PORT`, then this could be the problem.
+Check the logs.
+If there is the line `Own address is RIGHT IP:WRONG PORT`, then this could be caused by the Docker proxy.
+If the the IP and port is correct it is probably a port forwarding or firewall issue instead.

 By default, Docker routes outbound traffic through a proxy.
-The proxy changes the source UDP port, so the server list detects the wrong port.
-See [Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255).
+The proxy changes the source UDP port, so the wrong port is detected.
+See the forum post *[Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255)*.

-To fix this port problem, start the Docker service with the `--userland-proxy=false` switch.
-This tells Docker to use iptables rules instead of a proxy.
-Add the switch to the `DOCKER_OPTS` variable or `ExecStart` in the Docker systemd service definition.
-The location of these files varies by OS.
+To fix the incorrect port, start the Docker service with the `--userland-proxy=false` switch.
+Docker will route traffic with iptables rules instead of a proxy.
+Add the switch to the `DOCKER_OPTS` environment variable or `ExecStart` in the Docker systemd service definition.
+The specifics vary by operating system.

 # Credits